 This is not the sum total of the practice of Feng Shui of course.
 It is in many ways, an applied science complete with its own symbolism, rules and calculations.
 I have a great deal more to learn about Feng Shui before putting it into practice in my own home.
 When this is accomplished, however, I will do a third Feng Shui post, including before and after pics and an evaluation of its affect on my environment.

 Before starting this series it occurred to me that the topic of Feng Shui might not be considered mystical in the way of Kabbalah or Tarot.
 Because its application however was suggested to me by my guides and because I find the underlying spiritual principal of Qi fascinating.
 I am and have always been extremely sensitive to energy and I find the idea of a systematic approach to balancing the energetic influences in my own environment exciting.
-I highly recommend the Idiot's Guide to Feng Shui to anyone interested in learning more about this very promising practice.
+I highly recommend the The Complete Idiot's Guide to Feng Shui to anyone interested in learning more about this very promising practice.